Customer Relationship Management (CRM) is the three-letter cousin of the famous “SEO.”

 Everything inside the software directly links between the two as well.

-When a contact within the CRM takes a certain action on your website or social media post, or opens a particular email, you can round-robin assign that contact to a sales person and change their status to “lead” automatically.
+When a contact within the CRM takes a certain action on your website or social media post, or opens a particular email, you can round-robin assign that contact to a salesperson and automatically change their status to “lead.”

 The problem with about 60% of the software programs I listed earlier is that they only cover one aspect of a CRM – sales.